FACN4/StudentProject-WeCook/README.md

 2.  **Visuals** - We added a large gallery component to the original designs for the meal and cook information pages.

-3.  **Food Concerns** - We added clear tagging on the meal information page for allergy and relgious information and also functionality to message the cook.
+3.  **Food Concerns** - We added clear tagging on the meal information page for allergy and religious information and also functionality to message the cook.

 A full overview of the user testing insights can be found <a href="https://github.com/FACN4/StudentProject-WeCook/issues/1">here</a>